yweweler/single-speaker-tts/README.md

 ## Pre-Trained Models

-Currently I do not plan to deliver pre-trained models as their distribution might interfer with the licenses of the datasets used.
+Currently I do not plan to deliver pre-trained models as their distribution might interfere with the licenses of the datasets used.
 If you are interested in pre-trained models please feel free to message me.

 If you are willing to provide pre-trained checkpoints for the model on your own, feel free to open a pull-request.